 - your family’s circumstances – for example, parenting with intellectual disability or parenting as a teenager.

 It’s a good idea to share information with your early childhood intervention team about your family and your strengths, needs and preferences.
 This helps you set clear expectations about how you’d like to work together.
-For example, you could tell your early childhood intervention team how you like to be communicated with, and help them understand who’s in your family, their role and what they should be called.
+For example, you could help your early childhood intervention team understand who’s in your family, their role and what they should be called.